interactiveaudiolab/interactiveaudiolab.github.io/collections/_people-alumni/U0_cameron-churchwell.md

 #full description of member goes below the dashed line
 ---
-Cameron Churchwell is an undergraduate in the McCormick School of Engineering studying Computer Science and Math.
-His current research centers on neural speech editing and pronunciation information.
-In his free time he reads, plays trombone, fixes his constantly-breaking 3D printer, and is learning to rollerblade.
+Cameron Churchwell was an undergraduate who worked in the lab on  on neural speech editing and pronunciation information.
+Today he is a doctoral student at the University of Illinois.
 [[website]](https://www.cameronchurchwell.com/)